PoCInnovation/Pool2023/Artificial Intelligence/day04/AutoML/README.md

 ## How to use it?

-You have at your disposal a two Jupyter Notebooks:
+You have at your disposal two Jupyter Notebooks:
 - [One for Time Series Forecasting with Prophet](time_series.ipynb)
 - [One for Tabular Data with H2O](tabular.ipynb)

-You're free to choice the one you want to discover and use.
-If you have time, you can do both.
+You're tasked with completing both notebooks in order to learn about two different types of AutoML.